andrew/ultimate-awesome/README.md

 - [awesome-web3-developer](https://github.com/shamaevnn/awesome-web3-developer) - List of tools and services to build web3 apps.
 - [awesome-iOS-resource](https://github.com/Shanesun/awesome-iOS-resource) - :iphone: A curated list of awesome iOS resources, including conferences, books, blogs, articles, websites and documentations.
 - [awesome-xiaochengxu](https://github.com/shaojiankui/awesome-xiaochengxu) - 微信小程序， 微信小程序应用号开发资源大全.
+- [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-tezos-security](https://github.com/Sm4rty-1/awesome-tezos-security) - This repository serves as a comprehensive resource that delves into the various security aspects of the Tezos blockchain and provides best practices for developing secure smart contracts.
 Feel free to contribute to the project. 🌐.
 - [awesome-dbre](https://github.com/SpokeyWheeler/awesome-dbre) - A list of awesome free and open-source tools for DBRE.
 - [awesome-azure](https://github.com/surgicalcoder/awesome-azure) - A curated list of awesome Microsoft Azure resources.